-DATED: MARCH 7, 2022
+DATED: JUNE 27, 2022

-The Senate Education Committee favorably reports Senate Bill No. 1677.
+The Senate Budget and Appropriations Committee reports favorably and with committee amendments Senate Bill No. 1677.

-This bill would require all schools in the State to serve school breakfast and lunch, free of charge, to students from working class, middle-income families.
+As amended by the committee, this bill requires certain schools in the State to serve school breakfast and lunch, free of charge, to students from working class, middle-income families.
 "Middle-income family" is defined by the bill to include any family with an annual household income amounting to not less than 186 percent, and not more than 199 percent, of the federal poverty level (FPL).

 Under existing State and federal law, a student is eligible to receive free or reduced price school lunch or breakfast under the National School Lunch Program or the federal School Breakfast Program only if the student is determined to be categorically eligible for such benefits (i.e., is determined to be a homeless child, a migrant child, a runaway child, a foster child, or a Head Start Child, or is a participant in certain public benefits programs) or can demonstrate that the student lives in a low-income household (i.e., a household with an annual household income that is equal to or less than 185 percent of the FPL).
-State law also currently requires school lunch programs to be offered only by those schools at which at least five percent of the students are federally eligible for free or reduced price meals, and school breakfast programs to be offered only by those schools at which at least 20 percent of the students are federally eligible for free or reduced price meals.
+State law requires school lunch programs to be offered by those schools at which at least five percent of the students are federally eligible for free or reduced price meals, and school breakfast programs to be offered by those schools at which at least 20 percent of the students are federally eligible for free or reduced price meals.
 All schools participating in the federal School Breakfast Program are encouraged, by existing law, to increase the percentage of students receiving breakfast at the school through the implementation of a "breakfast after the bell" program, in which breakfast is served during the first few minutes of school each day, and each school at which at least 70 percent of the students are federally eligible for free or reduced price school meals is required to implement a breakfast after the bell program for these purposes.